 Granite Vanity Countertop

-Granite is a durable natural stone that is considered a luxurious surface for bathroom vanity.
-The unique texture makes it popular in demand in any countertop.
+Granite is a durable natural stone that is considered a luxurious surface for a bathroom vanity.
+Its unique texture makes it popular for any countertop.

-Granite is on the higher tier of pricey countertops.
-But the look and its durability may be well worth it to some homeowners.
+Granite is on the pricey side of countertops, but the look and durability may be well worth it to some homeowners.

 Plus-side: Hard surface that can handle most situations